-Note: Outcome tags are visible only to course administrators and other staff in your course.
+Note: Outcome tags on specific widgets on a page are visible only to course administrators and other staff in your course.
 This is on by default for courses created after Oct 2021.
 If you wish to toggle this setting, you can do so from Course Setup > Outcomes.

 2. To encourage rich social discourse within your courses.